AnthonyZhOon/cs-project/README.md

 with `pnpx vercel link`.
 Or by requesting a Vercel API token from the shared project.

 - `pnpx vercel pull --environment=development --token=$TOKEN`
-- `pnpx vercel env pull .env` # Populate the `.env` file with the APIs needed to connect with the database, etc.
+- `pnpx vercel env pull .env --token=$TOKEN` # Populate the `.env` file with the APIs needed to connect with the database, etc.
   - Providing the database_url environment variables configured in the Prisma schema
 - `pnpm run dev`